 Same goes for things like single use plastic drinks stirrers.
 If you absolutely need them, there are non plastic alternatives.

-Opting for more meat free options at your wedding is just one way that you can make a big impact though.
-If you do still want to serve meat at your wedding, you could always swap out a single course.
+Opting for more meat and dairy free choices at your wedding or foods that are “accidentally vegan” is just one way that you can make a big impact though.
+If you do still want to serve meat or dairy at your wedding, you could always swap out a single course or just your canapés.

 Canapés are also super easy to keep meat free and tasty.